ComScore

 Sézane

-This French brand has a very grown-up, feminine aesthetic, with plenty of ruffles, florals and puff-sleeves, but also a tailored, posh approach.
+This French brand has a very grown-up, feminine aesthetic to it with plenty of ruffles, florals and puff-sleeves, but in a tailored, posh way.
 Sézane’s fans, of which there are many, go there in search of delicate knits and Parisian-inspired dresses, but the brand has also expanded into home goods, with notable items like a monogrammed mug and a ‘Je t’aime’ dish for the kitchen.
 It is about the same price range as Anthropologie, but unfortunately does not offer plus sizes (it only goes up to a 16 or XXXL).

 Shop Sézane Standouts